Communication with Parents/Carers

 Year 6 parents/carers are invited to attend a special meeting in the classroom early in September, which runs through some of the key events and procedures of the important Year 6-7 transition year.

 EARLY YEARS FOUNDATION STAGE CLASS PHONICS, MATHS AND WRITING MEETINGS

-Early Years Foundation Stage parents/carers are invited to come into school early in September to hear about the way that we teach phonics and reading at the school.
+Early Years Foundation Stage parents/carers are invited to come into school in September/October to hear about the way that we teach these aspects at the school.
 The first meeting is followed by refreshments with the Paddlers Parents Teachers and Friends Association.

 AUTUMN AND SPRING LEARNING CONFERENCES

 These take place in late October and mid February.
 They provide an opportunity for the children to attend individual meetings with their parents/carers and their teachers.
 Parents/carers have a chance to see the child's work, discuss their learning and communicate with the teacher, so that every child makes the most of their time at school.